ProjectBorealis/UEGitPlugin/README.md

 You may also want to check out [our robust `.gitignore`](https://github.com/ProjectBorealis/PBCore/blob/main/.gitignore) too

+## Note about authentication

+We would highly recommend using HTTPS authentication for your Git repo.

+This allows a single credential path to be used, with the robust and fast HTTPS support in LFS.

+With [Git Credential Manager](https://github.com/GitCredentialManager/git-credential-manager), authenticating with HTTPS is also much easier, with a GUI available to authenticate with any Git provider.

 ## Status Branches - Required Code Changes (For Programmers)

 Epic Games added Status Branches in 4.20, and this plugin has implemented support for them.
 See [Workflow on Fortnite](https://youtu.be/p4RcDpGQ_tI?t=1443) for more information.
 Here is an example of how you may apply it to your own game.